Lady Mary Elizabeth Lascelles1

 Consanguinity Index=0.0%

-He was educated at Eton College, Windsor, Berkshire, England.1 He succeeded to the title of 3rd Baron Ramsay of Glenmark, co.
-Forfar [U.K., 1875] on 25 November 1887.1 He succeeded to the title of 14th Lord Ramsay of Carrington [S., 1633] on 25 November 1887.1 He succeeded to the title of 14th Earl of Dalhousie, co.
-Midlothian [S., 1633] on 25 November 1887.1 He succeeded to the title of 15th Lord Ramsay of Dalhousie [S., 1619] on 25 November 1887.1 He was educated at University College, Oxford University, Oxford, Oxfordshire, England.1 He gained the rank of Captain in the service of the Scots Guards.1 He fought in the Boer War between 1901 and 1902.1 He gained the rank of Honorary Colonel in the service of the North Scottish Royal Garrison Artillery (territorial Forces).1 He fought in the First World War, where he was wounded.1 He held the office of Justice of the Peace (J.P.) for Forfar.1
+He was educated at Eton College, Windsor, Berkshire, EnglandG.1 He succeeded as the 3rd Baron Ramsay of Glenmark, co.
+Forfar [U.K., 1875] on 25 November 1887.1 He succeeded as the 14th Lord Ramsay of Carrington [S., 1633] on 25 November 1887.1 He succeeded as the 14th Earl of Dalhousie, co.
+Midlothian [S., 1633] on 25 November 1887.1 He succeeded as the 15th Lord Ramsay of Dalhousie [S., 1619] on 25 November 1887.1 He was educated at University College, Oxford University, Oxford, Oxfordshire, EnglandG.1 He gained the rank of Captain in the Scots Guards.1 He fought in the Boer War between 1901 and 1902.1 He gained the rank of Honorary Colonel in the North Scottish Royal Garrison Artillery (territorial Forces.)1 He fought in the First World War, where he was wounded.1 He held the office of Justice of the Peace (J.P.) for Forfar.1

 Children of Arthur George Maule Ramsay, 14th Earl of Dalhousie and Lady Mary Adelaide Heathcote-Drummond